kuzzleio/kuzzle/doc/1/api/controllers/document/delete-by-query/index.md

 ## Response

-Returns a `hits` array containing the list of deleted document identifiers.
+Returns a `ids` array containing the list of deleted document identifiers.

 ```js
 {